jyim1203/power-outages-analysis/README.md

 ## Introduction

-In this project, I analyzed a dataset of major U.S. power outages from January 2000 to July 2016, sourced from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure at https://engineering.purdue.edu/LASCI/research-data/outages.
+In this project, I analyzed a dataset of major U.S. power outages from January 2000 to July 2016, sourced from Purdue University’s Laboratory for Advancing Sustainable Critical Infrastructure at <a href="https://engineering.purdue.edu/LASCI/research-data/outages">this link</a>.
 Each outage meets the Department of Energy’s criteria of impacting at least 50,000 customers or causing an unplanned energy demand loss of at least 300 MegaWatts.

 My analysis will proceed in four main stages:

-1. Data Cleaning and Exploratory Analysis to understand the dataset`s structure and distributions.
+1. Data Cleaning and Exploratory Analysis to understand the dataset's structure and distributions.

 2. Missingness Analysis to examine the mechanisms and dependencies of missing data.